-In the Visitors > Overview page, Matomo (Piwik) displays the average generation time for every page in your website:
+In the Visitors > Overview page, Matomo displays the average generation time for every page in your website:

-Definition of Average Generation Time: this value represents the average amount of time it takes to load a page in your website and includes both the time it takes for your webserver to generate the page, and the time it takes for your visitor to download the page response from the server.
+Definition of Average Generation Time: this value represents the average amount of time it takes to load a page in your website and includes both 1) the time it takes for your webserver to generate the page, plus 2) the time it takes for your visitor to download the page response from the server.

 You can use this value to quickly gauge the speed of your website.

 Individual Page Generation Speed

-If you need more detail, you can view the average generation time for individual pages on the Actions > Pages and Actions > Page titles Matomo (Piwik) pages:
+If you need more detail, you can view the average generation time for individual pages on the Actions > Pages and Actions > Page titles Matomo pages: